fr13nd-x/Joker-Mirai-Botnet-Source-V1/README.txt

-I (USBBios) did not create Joker V1.
+I (fr13ndx) did not create Joker V1.
 All credits go to IoTnet!

 Enjoy though.